List of Apple Inc. media events: WWDC 2021 (June 7–11, 2021)

-Apple Event (September 14, 2021)
+Apple event (September 14, 2021)

-An Apple Event was held on September 14, 2021 with the tagline "California streaming."
-It also took place as a virtual event at Apple Park and at locations across California, much like the previous two held on April 20 and June 7.
-During the event, it revealed the new iPad with the Apple A13 chip, the new iPad mini with the Apple A15 chip, the Apple Watch Series 7, and the iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max. iOS 15, iPadOS 15, watchOS 8, and tvOS 15 were released six days later.
+An Apple Event was held on September 14, 2021, with the tagline "California streaming."
+It also took place as a virtual event at Apple Park and at locations across California.
+During the event, it revealed the iPad (9th generation) with the Apple A13 chip, the new iPad mini with the Apple A15 chip, the Apple Watch Series 7, and the iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max. iOS 15, iPadOS 15, watchOS 8, and tvOS 15 were released six days later.
 Pre-orders for iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro Max began on September 17 and shipping began on September 24.

-Apple Event (October 18, 2021)
+Apple event (October 18, 2021)

-An Apple Event was held on October 18, 2021 with the tagline "Unleashed."
+An Apple Event was held on October 18, 2021, with the tagline "Unleashed."
 It again took place as a virtual event and was livestreamed from Apple Park.
 During the event, Apple announced an Apple Music Voice Plan, new color options for HomePod mini (blue, yellow, and orange, which became available in November), AirPods (3rd generation), and new MacBook Pro 14" and 16".
 MacOS Monterey was released a week later.
 The new MacBook models have a new design, bringing back previously removed ports, and are powered by Apple's M1 Pro and M1 Max processors, which replaced the Intel processors in the previous 16" model.

 2022

-Apple Event (March 8, 2022)
+Apple event (March 8, 2022)

-An Apple Event was held on March 8, 2022 with the tagline "Peek Performance" at 10 a.m.
-PST.
+An Apple Event was held on March 8, 2022, with the tagline "Peek performance."
 It was once again held as a virtual event.
-A new iPhone SE with 5G capabilities and an enhanced camera was announced.
-Pre-orders for the new iPhone SE began on March 11, 2022 and shipping began on March 18, 2022.
-New "Green/Alpine Green" color options for the iPhone 13 and iPhone 13 Pro were also announced.
-A new iPad Air with the M1 SoC and 5G was announced as well in the event, along with the Mac Studio, which introduces the M1 Ultra SoC along with the Mac, as well as a new dedicated monitor that is meant for the desktop computer, the Studio Display.
-It is the first Apple-branded consumer monitor since the discontinuation of the Apple Thunderbolt Display and is not to be confused with the “Apple Studio Display (1998-2004)” series.
-It features a design reminiscent to the Pro Display XDR, but it sits below the level of the professional monitor display bundled with the 3rd generation Mac Pro.
+A new iPhone SE with 5G capabilities and an enhanced camera was announced, as well as new "Green/Alpine Green" color options for the iPhone 13 and iPhone 13 Pro.
+A new iPad Air with the M1 chip and 5G was also announced at the event.
+A new desktop computer, the Mac Studio, was also announced, along with the M1 Ultra chip and the new Apple Studio Display, Apple's first consumer-grade monitor since the discontinuation of the Apple Thunderbolt Display in 2016.